thecppzoo/zoo/design/virtual table policy diagram.md

 ## Note: Some of the identifiers in the framework come from very old times, when the concepts where more primitive.

+## Terms

+`template<typename Policy> AnyContainer<Policy>`: The type erasure wrapper/manager
+Policy: A type that has members that configure `AnyContainer`.
+For the sub-framework of virtual-table type switching, `zoo::Policy`, the user can specify the parameters of the local buffer and all the capabilities of the wrapper/manager:
+`Policy<StorageModel, A1, A2, A2>` indicates that the local buffer has the size and alignment of `StorageModel`, typically some `void *[N]`.
+The `A`s are *affordances*, the capabilities of the
+`AnyContainer` wrapper/manager.
+The **implementation** uses the following members of a policy:
+1. `MemoryLayout`: this is the **base value manager**.
+It's size and alignment are that of the `zoo::Policy` storage model.
+2. `template<typename ValueToManage> Builder`: indicates the concrete value manager for the given type
+3. `template<typename ConcreteAnyContainer> Affordances`: this provide bases from the affordances to the `AnyContainer`, this is how they add things to the interface of `AnyContainer`, via their template members `UserAffordance`, that use the CRTP [^user affordance CRTP]

 ## The base value manager

 The *policy* tells `AnyContainer` what its local storage is going to be, via the member `MemoryLayout`.
 You may think of the "Memory Layout" as the base ***value manager***.